History of Kilmaveonaig

 With a Priest-in-Charge from 1899, Kilmaveonaig became a mission church of Holy Trinity in Pitlochry.

-It remained so until January 2015 when, with the arrival of Rev. Liz Baker, it became part of the new Linked Charge of Highland Perthshire, along with Holy Trinity, Pitlochry; St. Andrew’s, Strathtay; and All Saints, Kinloch Rannoch.
+It remained so until January 2015 when, with the arrival of Rev. Canon Liz Baker, it became part of the new Linked Charge of Highland Perthshire, along with Holy Trinity, Pitlochry; St. Andrew’s, Strathtay; and All Saints, Kinloch Rannoch.